SpiNNakerManchester/spio/README.md

 any value (but not be left floating).
 Devices that cannot consume packets with payloads may safely ignore these upper 32 bits.

-If the `vld` signal is asserted then the data A wishes to transfer is on the `data` bus.
+If the `vld` signal is asserted then the data that A wishes to transfer is on the `data` bus.
 The `rdy` signal is asserted whenever B is capable of accepting new data.
 If `rdy` and `vld` are asserted in the same cycle, the value on the data bus is captured by B. In the next cycle, if both signals are still asserted then the new data on the bus is considered transferred.

 Once the `vld` signal has been asserted it must not be deasserted until `rdy` has gone high (i.e. until the value is transferred).
-Simillarly, `rdy` must also not be deasserted once asserted until `vld` goes high (i.e. a value is transferred).
+Similarly, `rdy` must also not be deasserted once asserted until `vld` goes high (i.e. a value is transferred).